chunxiangli/Canopy/README.md

 Canopy
 ======

-Iterative alignment and phylogeny inference tool with Prank and PAGAN
+Iterative alignment and phylogeny inference tool with PRANK and PAGAN

 The tool was developed in Loytynoja's group:http://loytynojalab.biocenter.helsinki.fi.